Best raw cat food 2024 for healthy, happy felines

 Can be expensive

-Stella and Chewy also prides itself on producing cat food from responsibly sourced meat and fish, and that its ingredients are gluten free, which can be an issue for cats with certain dietary problems.
+Stella and Chewy also prides itself on producing cat food from responsibly sourced meat and fish, and its ingredients are gluten-free, which can be an issue for cats with certain dietary problems.
 There are plenty of claims about the health benefits of Stella and Chewy’s food, and the credentials are good: the guaranteed list of ingredients and percentages meet AAFCO guidelines, and the preparation method is recognized by both the FDA and the USDA, so you’re less likely to get contaminants than any other brand.

 If you’re looking for ethically sourced raw cat food that actually has the nutritional value to benefit you kitty, this is easily one of the best out there.
 The wide range of flavors means you should be able to find something your cat enjoys too.
 The only downside is the price – this is not cheap food, although it compares well to some of the premium, specialized diet food from other manufacturers.